THE FACE OF SUFFRAGE

-The mosaic will be created by artist Helen Marshall of The People’s Picture, who has installed similar projects across Britain marking other historic and significant occasions.
-She will work with people’s and photographer’s images of women to make the artwork collaborative and for everyone.
+The mosaic was created by artist Helen Marshall of The People’s Picture, who has installed similar projects across Britain marking other historic and significant occasions.

 The artwork was on display between Thursday 15 November to Friday 14 December – the day which marks the 100th anniversary of women voting for the first time.

-A unique exhibition will accompany the artwork and can be seen at Birmingham Hippodrome from 16 October 2018 – 31 January 2019.
+A unique exhibition accompanies the artwork and can be seen at Birmingham Hippodrome from 16 October 2018 – 31 January 2019.

 This project is supported by Network Rail, Cross Country Trains, GRAIN Photography Hub, Arts Council England, LSE Women’s Library, Birmingham City University, Birmingham Hippodrome and The National Lottery Heritage Fund.

 About Artist Helen Marshall and The People’s Picture